reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 The *justification* of a norm is not based on it being reasonable to any *particular* agent.
 Thus, a moral system is *completely* unsupported if its justification reduces to "*I* just prefer this system" (e.g. even a system with impartial *content* like utilitarianism must be shown to be reasonable to all parties involved if it is to be *justified*; it is a substantive question whether this can be done).
 Norms are justified because they can be reasonable from the "moral point of view", i.e. reasonable from the perspective of an agent with the aim of finding principles with intersubjective justifiability.
 The structural nature of reasons allow for there to be reasons to discount the relevance of other considerations that would serve as reasons in other contexts.
 When considering the reasons that constitute the moral perspective, there are some constraints on the relevance of certain principles for moral reasoning:

 - Personal Reasons: only personal reasons can be reasons to reject a principle.
-Personal reasons include the well-being, their desires, goals, etc. They do not include impersonal reasons (e.g. someone who has a concern for the environment) or interpersonal reasons (e.g. someone who has a concern with the interests of others).
+Personal reasons relate to well-being, desires, goals, freedom, etc. They do not include impersonal reasons (e.g. someone who has a concern for the environment) or interpersonal reasons (e.g. someone who has a concern with the interests of others).
 - Impartiality: considerations that are indexical can be dismissed.
 This places an impartiality constraint on moral reasons in three ways: (1) the content - the nature of the duty, (2) the application - who the duty applies to, and (3) the justification of moral norms must not make reference to any proper nouns.
-E.g. that A in particular is harmed is not a reason against a principle if all alternative principles would result in a comparable or worse harm for others.
+E.g. (1) there can be no duties that say "benefit person A".
+(2) there can be no duties that vary depending on who someone happens to be (it depends on their circumstances).
+(3) that A in particular is harmed is not a reason against a principle if all alternative principles would result in a comparable or worse harm for others.
 - Degenerate Interests: Interests that either (a) neglect the interests of others or (2) are based upon a desire for the harm of others can be dismissed.
 - Responsibility: Harm to those who are responsible is more justifiable tham harm to those who are irresponsible.
 E.g. if a principle would impose a burden on people by virtue of negligence, poor intentions, etc.
 - Aggregation: aggregation in itself doesn't matter.
 See T.M.
 Scanlon